-b) The provision for retirement benefits has been recorded in the Bank's financial statements on the basis of an independent actuary's calculation as of 31 December 2020, and it is stated in the amount of the present value of the future defined benefit obligation.
+Provisions for retirement benefits were established in accordance with independent actuary's report as of 31 December 2023, and are stated in the amount of the present value of the future defined benefit obligation.

-When determining the present value of the expected outflows the following assumptions were used: the discount rate of 2.0%, average salary increase rate of 4.5% per annum, employee fluctuation rate of 3% and disability rate of 0.1% per annum.
+When determining the present value of expected outflows, a discount rate of 6.2% was used, an assumption of average annual salary growth of 9.7% per year, employee turnover rate of 4.0% and a disability rate of 0.1% per year.

-c) The Bank established a provision for litigations in which it acted as a defendant and for which adverse outcome was expected according to the estimate of the Legal Department (Note 38(b)).
+The Bank established a provision for legal costs in which it acted as a defendant and for which adverse outcome was expected according to the estimate of the Legal Department (Note 38(b)).

-d) Movements in provisions during the year were as follows:
+a) Movements in provisions during the year were as follows: